 What is Moscato Wine?

-Moscato works very well for making sangria because is known for its five predominant flavors; Meyer lemon, mandarin orange, pear, orange blossom, and honeysuckle.
+Moscato works very well for making sangria because it is known for its five predominant flavors; Meyer lemon, mandarin orange, pear, orange blossom, and honeysuckle.

 What is Sangria?

 Sangria is a punch made with wine, fruit, and sometimes additional spirits or alcohol.
 Sangria originated in Spain but it has become a popular drink everyone loves.
-It is oven served at bars, restaurants, and in homes everywhere.
+It is often served at bars, restaurants, and in homes everywhere.

 What does Moscato Sangria taste like?